 Note that the keyboard is compatible with the Komplete Kontrol software platform.
 The plugin editing would work satisfactorily as the knobs are set to sensible mappings.
 Well, the A49 is designed for seamless integration with the Komplete platform.

 With the Komplete software platform, you can connect any type of NI instrument in your collection.
 Also, you will just love playing the A49 keyboard from Native Instruments.
 In simple words, it feels great and offers you decent resistance.

 This plug-and-play keyboard connects to a computer via USB, which is an added advantage.
 It also features DAW control over logic pro X, which is an added advantage for pro musicians.

 5. Novation 49SL MkIII

-What’s more, you also get two sets of the gate, CV pitch and mod outputs.
+What’s more, you also get two sets of the gate, CV pitch, and mod outputs.
 Another highlighting aspect of the Novation 49SL MkIII is its ability to put software right at your fingertips.
-The Novation 49SL MkIII is semi-weighted and equipped with aftertouch.
+The Novation 49SL MkIII is semi-weighted and equipped with an aftertouch.